Dynamic annihilation pathways of magnetic skyrmions: Introduction

 ASD and micromagnetic simulations can complement each other, thus multiscale approaches have been sought~\cite{Andreas2014,Poluektov2018}.
 For example, smooth skyrmion motion was achieved in a lattice transitioning from an atomic to a continuum description~\cite{Mendez2020}.
-Despite such successes, multiscale approaches consider a transition between different models which requires knowledge of the underlying geometry and a sufficiently large computational domain.
-Alternatively, a pseudospectral Landau-Lifshitz (PS-LL) description of magnetisation dynamics that models atomic and continuum dynamics on equal footing was introduced~\cite{rockwell}.
-The PS-LL model leverages the fact that the magnon dispersion relation captures the relevant physical interactions at every spatial and temporal scale so that transition to larger cells is seamless in principle.
-This model has so far proven successful in describing ultrafast remagnetisation due to transient gratings~\cite{rockwell,Foglia2024}.
-Here, we use the PS-LL to investigate the annihilation pathways of magnetic skyrmions.
+Despite such successes, multiscale approaches involve a transition between different models, which requires knowledge of the underlying geometry and a sufficiently large computational domain.
+Alternatively, one could use a pseudospectral Landau-Lifshitz (PS-LL) description of magnetization dynamics, which models atomic and continuum dynamics on equal footing~\cite{rockwell}.
+The PS-LL model leverages the fact that the magnon dispersion relation captures the relevant physical interactions at every spatial and temporal scale, so that the transition to larger cells is seamless in principle.
+This model has so far proven successful in describing ultrafast remagnetization induced by transient gratings~\cite{rockwell,Foglia2024}.
+Here, we extend the PS-LL to include the antisymmetric exchange interaction derived from first principles and apply it to investigate the annihilation pathways of magnetic skyrmions.